Loughton: Music

 Roding Players is an amateur orchestra which rehearses at Roding Valley High School and gives three concerts a year in the Epping Forest area; composer Miles Harwood is Musical Director.
-Loughton Ladies Choir gives regular afternoon concerts in the Epping Forest area.
 Epping Forest Brass Band, founded in 1935, also has regular concerts in the Epping Forest area, and competes in national competitions and exhibitions.
 Loughton Cinema had a resident ladies' band during the 1930s.
-Music at the LMC is a series of concerts given by visiting artists in the winter months.

 Loughton also has its own music academy the 'Loughton Music Academy' founded in 2001.
 Performances are with full orchestral participation.
-The 'Community Music Initiative' or CMI is a charitable project led by the LMA which provides music lessons for schools in the area who do not benefit from musical facilities.

 Loughton Folk Club was founded on 28 October 2010 and held its first Loughton Folk Day on 9 April 2011.
 The Club meets weekly at 8pm at Loughton Club, Station Road, Loughton.

 Opera and dance

 In the 1930s, Loughton was home to the Pollards Operas, outdoor operatic performances in the garden of a large house.
 These were directed by Iris Lemare (1902–1997) and produced by Geoffrey Dunn (1903–1981), a prominent impresario, actor and cinematographer, and included several first British performances of operas.
 Loughton Operatic Society, founded in 1894, is one of the oldest arts organisations in Essex, and still stages regular musicals and operas at Lopping Hall.

 Epping Forest District Council's Arts Unit, Epping Forest Arts, stages occasional dance-based performance works in Loughton, with community and schools participation.
 Harlow Ballet, which stages full-scale amateur ballet productions at Harlow Playhouse, also recruits in the area.